Performance tuning

 Kernel network stack

 If you’re unable to bypass the kernel networking stack, this section has some advice on tuning it.
 The first thing to do is to increase the maximum socket buffer sizes.
-See Introduction to spead2 for details.
+See Installing spead2 for details.

 IP fragmentation also causes performance problems on the receiver.
 Check that the routers in your network have a sufficiently large MTU that packets do not get fragmented, particularly if using jumbo frames.
 You can use tcpdump -v to see fragments.